oberflexer/RAG-Chatbot-Confluence/README.md

   - Otherwise you cannot split text in a smart manner using the [MarkdownHeaderTextSplitter]('https://python.langchain.com/docs/modules/data_connection/document_transformers/text_splitters/markdown_header_metadata')
 - Load data
 - Markdown and RecursiveCharacterTextSplitter
-- LLM used: Open AI LLM and embedding
+- LLM used: Llam3 local
 - The QARetrievalChain
 - Streamlit as a data interface